 \section{Vertically restricted frameworks}

 In this section we prove Lemma \ref{lem:zrestricted2}.
-Given a framework $(G,\hat p)$ on $\Y$, we are interested in the set of frameworks $(G,p)$ on $\Y$ which are equivalent to $(G,\hat p)$ and satisfy $(z_1,z_2,\dots,z_n)=b(\hat z_1,\hat z_2,\dots,\hat z_n)$ for some $b\in \mathbb{R}$ taking $\hat p(v_i)=(\hat x_i,\hat y_i,\hat z_i)$ and $p(v_i)=(x_i,y_i,z_i)$.
+We will assume throughout the section that all frameworks are in standard position on $\Y$, with respect to a fixed vertex $v_1$.
+Given a framework $(G,\hat p)$ on $\Y$, we are interested in the set of frameworks $(G,p)$ on $\Y$ which are equivalent to $(G,\hat p)$ and satisfy $(z_1,z_2,\dots,z_n)=b(\hat z_1,\hat z_2,\dots,\hat z_n)$ for some $b\in \mathbb{R}$, where $\hat p(v_i)=(\hat x_i,\hat y_i,\hat z_i)$ and $p(v_i)=(x_i,y_i,z_i)$.
 We will say that such a framework $(G,p)$ is \emph{vertically restricted equivalent} to $(G,\hat p)$.
 Henceforth we will abbreviate `vertically restricted' by the prefix VR.
-We say that two frameworks are \emph{VR-congruent} if they are linked by a rotation around the $z$-axis or a reflection in a plane containing or orthogonal to the $z$-axis.
-Clearly this is a stronger condition than VR-equivalence.
-We say that $(G,\hat p)$ is \emph{VR-globally rigid} if every VR-equivalent framework is VR-congruent to it.
-The set of all VR-equivalent frameworks is given by the set of solutions to the following system of equations:
+We say that two frameworks are \emph{VR-congruent} if they are linked by a a reflection in the $xy$-plane or the $yz$-plane.
+Thus VR-congruence imples VR-equivalence.
+We say that $(G,\hat p)$ is \emph{globally VR-rigid} if every VR-equivalent framework is VR-congruent to it.
+The set of all frameworks which are VR-equivalent to $(G,\hat p)$ is given by the set of solutions to the following system of equations: